Wonder Man (TV series): Development

-By October 2023, Marvel Studios shifted their creative philosophy to a more traditional television development process, moving away from head writers and began to hire dedicated showrunners for their series; Guest was named showrunner for Wonder Man.
-Marvel Studios formally announced the series in October 2024 when it released the first footage alongside the studios' other 2025 series.
-Adam Blevins from Collider said Wonder Man was Marvel Studios' "worst-kept secret for quite some time" and was grateful to have official information released for it.
-The series was originally reported to consist of ten episodes, but Marvel Studios' head of streaming, television, and animation Brad Winderbaum later said it would consist of eight episodes, with each ranging from approximately 20 to 40 minutes.
-Executive producers of the series include Marvel Studios' Kevin Feige, Stephen Broussard, Jonathan Schwartz, and Winderbaum, alongside Cretton and Guest.
-Onyx Collective also produces the series through its president Tara Duncan, alongside Bonnie Munoz and Cretton's producing partner Asher Goldstein.
+By October 2023, Marvel Studios shifted their creative philosophy to a more traditional television development process, moving away from head writers and beginning to hire dedicated showrunners for their series; Guest was ultimately named showrunner for Wonder Man.
+Marvel Studios formally announced the series in October 2024, when it was described as the studio's "worst-kept secret for quite some time" by Colliders Adam Blevins.
+The series was originally reported to consist of ten episodes, but Winderbaum later said it would just have eight.
+They range from approximately 20 to 40 minutes.
+Executive producers include Marvel Studios' Feige, Broussard, Schwartz, Louis D'Esposito, and Winderbaum, alongside Cretton and Guest.